shiva-priyanshu/BMI-CALCULATOR/README.md

 * **HTML** – Structure of the app
 * **CSS** – Styling and layout
 * **JavaScript** – BMI calculation logic
+* **Bootstrap Icons – Icons for better UI and user experience

 ## 📐 BMI Formula Used